Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * Delete - Users can delete posts, comments and likes.

 ## Colors
 The colour scheme used in this project was chosen with simplicity in mind.
 The colour scheme is used throughout all pages to ensure contrast readability and an overall good user experience.

+## Fonts
+Google Fonts was used on deciding on the fonts for the website.
+"Zen dots with a fallback of sans-serif" was the ideal for the website.

+## Site structure

+###